Variation and Adaptation in the Environment

 • Misidentifying common organisms, such as confusing a centipede with a millipede, or not using a dichotomous key correctly.

 • Misconception: All metals are magnetic.
 Correction: Only iron, nickel, and cobalt are magnetic.
-Many metals like copper and aluminium are not magnetic.
+Many metals like copper and aluminium are not attracted to magnets.

 • Misconception: Plants get their food from the soil.
-Correction: Plants make their own food through photosynthesis using sunlight, carbon dioxide, and water.
-Soil provides water and minerals, not food.
+Correction: Plants make their own food through photosynthesis using sunlight, water, and carbon dioxide.
+Soil provides water and minerals, but not food.

 Frequently Asked Questions